Michael Dederer, founder of Rockey Group and Crystal Mountain, dies at 88

 Claire Dederer remembered being roused from sleep on her father’s Lake Union houseboat by the sound of his electric razor, and arriving at Crystal Mountain just as the chairlifts started moving.

-Mr. Dederer was one of a group of investors to found the resort in 1962, when it opened with two double chair lifts.
+Dederer was one of a group of investors to found the resort in 1962, when it opened with two double chair lifts.
 He provided pro bono PR and marketing support, and helped found and run the resort’s ski school.
 He stayed involved until the end of his life.

-Mr. Dederer was a founding member of the Pike Place Market Foundation, and served on the boards of Cornish College and The Bush School, but quietly.
+Dederer was a founding member of the Pike Place Market Foundation, and served on the boards of Cornish College and The Bush School, but quietly.

 “He didn’t need the attention,” Dave Dederer said.
 “If he had an all-wheel-drive car with snow tires on it and whatever ski gear he needed, he was happy.”

-Mr. Dederer was also an avid backpacker and fly fisherman.
+Dederer was also an avid backpacker and fly fisherman.
 Claire Dederer remembered her father taking her to the playfield at Montlake Park to teach her to cast.
 When she was ready, they headed to the north fork of the Stillaguamish River.

 In the days after their father’s death, the siblings sorted through his book-lined houseboat.
 “Everything from Thomas Mann to the history of Formula One,” Dave Dederer said of his father’s library.
 “I could retire today and lay in bed reading for the next 10 years.”

-They also found loose-leaf binders filled with logs detailing the lengths and highlights of Mr. Dederer’s hikes in the Cascades. (“You can see the inside of his brain, on display,” Claire Dederer said.
+They also found loose-leaf binders filled with logs detailing the lengths and highlights of Dederer’s hikes in the Cascades. (“You can see the inside of his brain, on display,” Claire Dederer said.
 “It’s almost like a little museum.”)

 Dave also found a bamboo fly-fishing rod that was once his grandfather’s, and his father’s.